HaXER69/chronos/README.md

 # chronos
+##   Chronos is an open source web proxy that uses JavaScript nodes and servers to bypass blocked networks.

 ## v1.0.0
-  Chronos is an open source web proxy that uses JavaScript nodes and servers to bypass blocked networks.
+Initial release

 ## Features
   Fast and reliable.
 Chronos uses [Ultraviolet network](https://github.com/titaniumnetwork-dev/Ultraviolet) v2 (up to latest version), and its own client.